Torh-21/alx-higher_level_programming/0x03-python-data_structures/README.md

 The 5-no_c.py function removes all characters c and C from a string.
 The 6-print_matrix_integer.py function prints a matrix of integers.
 The 8-multiple_returns.py function returns a tuple with the length of a string and its first character.
+The 9-max_integer.py function finds the biggest integer of a list.